ChloeBurroughs.com

 4. What strategies do you think will work (if you actually do them)?

-5. Decide on the 1-2 strategies you’re going to try to kick procrastination to the kerb
+5. Decide on the 1-2 strategies you’re going to try to kick procrastination to the curb

 6. Track your progress for 7 days